henriksommerfeld/blog-hugo/content/article/2019-11-26-i-love-my-new-2013-macbook-pro/index.md

 > It strikes me that we sometimes talk about Desktop and Mobile nowadays.
 By Desktop we then mean Laptop.
 Those were once two different things.

 At university, a new world of Solaris and Linux came to my awareness.
-I ran Slackware as my primary OS for quite some time when the computer was mostly used to learn computers.
+I ran [Slackware][11] as my primary OS for quite some time when the computer was mostly used to learn computers.
 For that use, it was perfectly fine to spend most of the time in config files and compiling custom kernels.

 {{<post-image image="mittrum.png" width="700" lightbox="true" alt="Student room in yearly 21 century with 14 inch computer monitor and 14 inch TV">}}
 My student room with a computer on the floor, a "full tower", and some other important equipment.